Nonmonotonic inelastic tunneling spectra due to surface spin excitations in ferromagnetic junctions: Tunneling Hamiltonian and current operators for interacting electrons

-Here we use the effective boundary conditions (\ref{boundR}) and (\ref{boundL}) to derive the microscopic tunneling current operator and transfer Hamiltonian for interacting electrons.
-Compared to the method pioneered by Prange~\cite{Prange63}, in our approach both current operator and transfer Hamiltonian will be expressed in terms of the field operators taken at the left, $\Psi^l_{\alpha{\bf k}}$ and right, $\Psi^r_{\alpha{\bf k}}$ boundaries of the barrier.
-As in the previous section, we will not use any particular eigenstates in the left and right systems.
+We now use the effective boundary conditions (\ref{boundR}) and (\ref{boundL}) to derive the microscopic tunneling current operator and transfer Hamiltonian.
+Both the current operator and the transfer Hamiltonian will be expressed in terms of the field operators taken at the left, $\Psi^l_{\alpha{\bf k}}$ and right, $\Psi^r_{\alpha{\bf k}}$ boundaries of the barrier.
+As earlier, no particular eigenstates in the left and right systems will be assumed during the derivation procedure.